-3. Why will your audience care?
+3. Why will my audience care?

 Develop Your Content Strategy

 Having a content plan and sticking to it is critical in business.
 Otherwise, you’re publishing without purpose and you won’t know how successful you’ve been or where you went wrong.
-Your content marketing will be far more effective with a strategy and each element of your plan roll out and implementation will feel less challenging.
+Your content marketing will be far more effective with a strategy and each element of your plan rollout and implementation will feel less challenging.

 Having developed a content strategy for several businesses, there are generally five common elements you need to cover off to be successful.
 These are your:

 - Story (including emotion)

 Your content plan needs to be tactical and include: